-KCEOC, Community Action Partnership (KCEOC) has been operating quality human services programs since 1964, assisting thousands of residents in six of the poorest and most remote counties of Southeastern Kentucky's Appalachian region in their efforts to overcome the ravages of poverty and isolation.
-Since the program's inception in 1965, KCEOC Head Start has provided high quality services to low-income preschool age children and families; with funding in 1997 of Early Head Start, KCEOC extended its services to infants, toddlers and pregnant women.
+KCEOC Community Action Partnership (KCEOC) has been operating quality human services programs since 1964, assisting a large number of residents in six of the most economically disadvantaged and remote counties of Southeastern Kentucky's Appalachian region overcome the ravages of poverty.
+Since the program's inception in 1965, KCEOC Head Start has provided high quality services to thousands of low-income preschool age children and families.
+KCEOC extended its services to infants, toddlers and pregnant women with funding in 1997 for our Early Head Start program.

-The Administration for Children and Families conducted an on-site monitoring review of KCEOC's Head Start and Early Head Start programs from February 23 - February 27, 2014 Based on the information gathered during this review, it was determined that KCEOC's Head Start and Early Head Start programs are in compliance with all applicable Head Start Performance Standards, laws, regulations, and policy requirements.
-KCEOC's CLASS scores have consistently remained above the national threshold.
+The Administration for Children and Families conducted an on-site monitoring review of KCEOC's Head Start and Early Head Start programs from April 9 - 13, 2018.
+Based on the information gathered during this review, it was determined that KCEOC's Head Start and Early Head Start programs are in compliance with all applicable Head Start Program Performance Standards, laws, regulations, and policy requirements.

 KCEOC Child Development has established the implementation of The Creative Curriculum for Preschool and The Creative Curriculum for Infants, Toddlers & Twos.
-The curriculum learning goals and objectives relate directly to child outcome indicators outlined in the "Head Start Early Learning Outcomes Framework" as well as the "Kentucky Department of Education Milestones and Benchmarks", the state standards that identify the infant, toddler and preschool core content and learning expectations.
+The curriculum learning goals and objectives relate directly to child outcome indicators outlined in the "Head Start Early Learning Outcomes Framework" (HSELOF), as well as the "Kentucky Department of Education Milestones and Benchmarks," the state standards that identify the core content and learning expectations for infants, toddlers and preschoolers.
 The curriculum also meets all of the standards put forth for effective early childhood curricula by the National Association for the Education of Young Children (NAEYC).
-We feel these provisions have enriched the program while promoting school readiness.
-School readiness means that a child is ready to enter a social environment that is primarily focused on education.
+We feel these provisions have enriched the program while promoting school readiness, which means a child is ready to enter a social environment that is primarily focused on education.
 It refers to the child's attainment of a certain set of emotional, behavioral, and cognitive skills needed to learn, work, and function successfully in school.
 It is our job to teach children at their own level and to meet each child's needs.